okamigarden/kamidots/README.md

 # Kamidots Configuration かみ

-These dotfiles represent our collaborators personal work, entertainment, and daily operating setup.
+These dotfiles represent our collaborators' personal work, entertainment, and daily operating setup.

 ## 📌 Overview